 The sporty Alcantara wrapped steering wheel has controls on the right-hand side for selecting your drive mode and suspension settings on the left-hand side.
 The voice control works well and is designated by a button on the steering wheel that has a microphone on it, rather than a masculine silhouette used by Mercedes.
 Behind the steering wheel is a digital drivers dash, which changes look depending on what drove mode you are in.

 Safety systems on the Vantage F1 are limited to standard cruise control and blind spot monitoring.
-It does have a surround view camera paired with a standard rear view camera with front and rear sensors and you are able to turn the cameras on using a button on the dash to ensure you miss the curb when parking.
+It does have a surround view camera paired with a standard rear view camera with front and rear sensors and you are able to turn the cameras on using a button on the dash to ensure you miss the kerb when parking.
 For convenience the Vantage does have auto lights and auto wipers.

 There is no external boot release button on the Vantage, you access the boot via the key fob or button in the cabin and you manually pull down to close.
 The boot is a good size for a sports car and would fit the weekly shop or luggage for a weekend away.
 I was informed by the Aston Martin Sales Manager that when you fold down the flap towards the front of the boot that you can also fit a set of gold clubs in.
 There is a tyre repair kit is included as well.